1. css

 • Consider using a fallback font stack for browsers that do not support variable fonts, or use feature detection to provide a fallback font only when necessary.

 • Be mindful of legibility when adjusting font variations.
-Some variations may make text more difficult to read, especially at small font sizes.
+Some variations may make text more difficult to read, especially in small font sizes.

 • Test your font-variation-settings styles on different devices and screen sizes to ensure that they are legible and effective.